gardener/gardener/docs/deployment/feature_gates.md

 ## Overview

 Feature gates are a set of key=value pairs that describe Gardener features.
-You can turn these features on or off using the a component configuration file for a specific component.
+You can turn these features on or off using the component configuration file for a specific component.

 Each Gardener component lets you enable or disable a set of feature gates that are relevant to that component.
-For example this is the configuration of the [gardenlet](../../example/20-componentconfig-gardenlet.yaml) component.
+For example, this is the configuration of the [gardenlet](../../example/20-componentconfig-gardenlet.yaml) component.

 The following tables are a summary of the feature gates that you can set on different Gardener components.

 * The “Since” column contains the Gardener release when a feature is introduced or its release stage is changed.
 * The “Until” column, if not empty, contains the last Gardener release in which you can still use a feature gate.
-* If a feature is in the Alpha or Beta state, you can find the feature listed in the Alpha/Beta feature gate table.
+* If a feature is in the *Alpha* or *Beta* state, you can find the feature listed in the Alpha/Beta feature gate table.
 * If a feature is stable you can find all stages for that feature listed in the Graduated/Deprecated feature gate table.
 * The Graduated/Deprecated feature gate table also lists deprecated and withdrawn features.

-## Feature gates for Alpha or Beta features
+## Feature Gates for Alpha or Beta Features

 | Feature                                      | Default | Stage   | Since  | Until  |
 | -------------------------------------------- | ------- | ------- | ------ | ------ |